bedita/docs/source/fragments/endpoint_dev_warning.rst

 .. warning::

-   This endpoint is in develop and it could be completely changed or removed in next versions.
+   This endpoint is still in development and could be completely changed or removed in next versions.

    Use it with caution.